Adjust soil pH with lime or sulfur

 4

 Apply garden lime (calcium carbonate) to raise pH in acidic soil, or elemental sulfur to lower pH in alkaline soil.
-Most vegetables grow best at pH 6.0-7.0.
-Apply at the rate recommended by a soil test and work into the top several inches of soil.
+Most vegetables thrive at pH 6.0-7.0.
+Apply at the rate recommended by a soil test and work into the top several inches.

 Why It Works

 Soil pH controls nutrient availability.
-Even if nutrients are present in the soil, plants cannot absorb them efficiently at the wrong pH.
+Even when nutrients are present, plants cannot absorb them efficiently at the wrong pH.
 Iron, manganese, and zinc become unavailable in alkaline soil; phosphorus and calcium become limited in very acidic soil.
-Correcting pH unlocks nutrients that are already there.
+Correcting pH unlocks nutrients already in the ground.

 Tips

-• Always test pH before amending — adding lime or sulfur without knowing your current pH can make things worse
+- Always test pH before amending -- adding lime or sulfur without knowing your current pH can worsen the problem

-• Dolomitic lime also adds magnesium; calcitic lime adds only calcium
+- Dolomitic lime adds magnesium alongside calcium; calcitic lime adds only calcium

-• pH changes take 2-3 months to fully develop — amend in fall for spring planting when possible
+- pH changes take 2-3 months to fully develop, so amend in fall for spring planting

 Related content